 On file open, process 0 will read the metadata cache image and broadcast it to all processes, where it will be decoded and used to populate each cache in the computation as per the serial case.

-As of this writing, the modifications required for the parallel case are partially implemented at present, and completely untested.
+Note: As of this writing, the modifications required for the parallel case are partially implemented at present, and completely untested.

 TODO: Update this section with developer level details after full implementation.